Symphony in Three Movements: Music

 In contrast to Stravinsky's earlier Symphony in C, the Symphony in Three Movements is much more turbulent and chromatic.
 From a purely musical standpoint, the Symphony hearkens back to Stravinsky's earlier styles of composition while retaining a firmly neoclassical identity.

+Adaptations

+In 1972, George Balanchine choreographed a ballet, also named "Symphony in Three Movements," to Stravinsky's score.

 From 1979 to 1980, the American intermedia artist, Jack Ox, produced three visual mappings from Stravinsky's Symphony in Three Movements.

+The San Francisco Symphony's recorded performance of the piece was nominated for a Grammy Award for Best Orchestral Performance in the Classical Music category as part of the 68th Grammy Awards.